 If your four-month-old baby suddenly wakes up often at night and experiences difficulties falling back to sleep, they might be experiencing sleep regression.

 Your baby’s sleep patterns change suddenly at this age.
+Unexplained disruptions in a baby’s sleeping patterns are frequently reported but seldom studied.
+The exact cause as to why they occur is not yet known.
+However, usually the timing coincides with the age at which major developmental brain changes occur.
 Anecdotal evidence suggests that sleep regression is real and can be difficult for parents and caretakers to handle, but it is a normal developmental phase in babies.

 If your baby is about to turn four or you have noticed any changes in their sleeping patterns, read this post to understand what the four-month sleep regression is and how you can manage it.